Compare cheap car insurance quotes

 There are 50 car insurance groups.
 Your car is in one of them and, in general, the higher the group, the higher your car insurance premium is likely to be.

 If you’re curious about what group your car’s in or you want to check the group before you buy a new car, then our car insurance group checker is here to help.
-Just input a few details about your car – such as its make, model and year – and we can tell you what group it’s in.
+Just input a few details about your car – for example, its make, model and year – and we can tell you what group it’s in.

 Find a car insurance group